McAbee Fossil Beds Heritage Site

 The McAbee fossil beds received official heritage designation on July 19, 2012.

 Public access is an important component of McAbee’s future.
 The Conservation Management Plan when completed will provide information on how to access the site, which parts of the site are accessible to the public and guidelines with respect to practices at the site.

 The site will remain closed while site safety and archaeological and paleontological assessments are arranged, and more detailed mapping of the fossil beds takes place.
 No permits will be issued for fossil collection or extraction until such time as site safety and archaeological requirements have been addressed.

 Results of the slope stability assessment, archaeological assessment and detailed fossil mapping will be used to zone the site (zone examples would include research areas, area for amateurs with oversight from qualified person, area for general access and education).
-Permit issuance will be administered by the Land Tenures Branch of the Ministry of Forests, Lands and Natural Resource Operations.
+Permit issuance will be administered by the Land Tenures Branch of the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.